 - Target Scores:

-- NOTE: The GRE requirements for master's and specialist programs have been waived for the Spring 2021, Summer 2021, and Fall 2021 terms.
+- NOTE: The GRE admission requirements for master's and specialist programs have been waived through Fall 2022.

 - Language proficiency test scores – International applicants whose first language is not English must submit language proficiency test scores.

 TOEFL (internet-based) – 80

 - Transcripts – Applicants must submit an official transcript (in a sealed envelope) from each college and/or university attended to the Office of Graduate Admissions:

 Office of Graduate Admissions

 For this program, the following supporting documents must be to the Admissions Application Portal: